obzehn/GROMACS_hands-on_intro/GPCRs/README.md

 POPC  	          280
 SOL             18936
 ```
-where I added the name of the water in the box (`SOL`) and the number reported after cleaning up the system with the python script.
+You have to add the name of the water in the box (`SOL`) and the number reported after cleaning up the system with the python script.
 At this point, the structure of the solvated system is contained in `GPCR_structure_1_solvated_clean.gro`, while its topology in `reference_topology_GPCR_structure_1_solvated.top`.

 ### Adding ions
 You are now ready to add the ions in the system.
 First, you need to generate a `.tpr` file, which is a binary file that GROMACS can read to understand the charges of the different molecules in the system and select automatically how many ions should be added.
 You can do this by using `gmx grompp` and pointing to the parameters file `ionize.mdp` with the flag `-f`, to the starting solvated structure `PCR_structure_1_solvated_clean.gro` with the flag `-c`, to the solvated topology `reference_topology_GPCR_structure_1_solvated.top` with the flag `-p`, and finally name the output tpr file `ionize.tpr` with the flag `-o`